My Chemical Romance: 2006–2009: The Black Parade

 My Chemical Romance started recording their third studio album on April 10, 2006, with Rob Cavallo, producer of many of Green Day's albums.

-On August 3, 2006, the band completed shooting the videos for their first two singles from the album, "Welcome to the Black Parade" and although not released until January 2007, "Famous Last Words".
+On August 3, 2006, the band completed shooting the videos for their first two singles from the album, "Welcome to the Black Parade" and, although not released until January 2007, "Famous Last Words".
 Both videos were directed by Samuel Bayer, director of Nirvana's "Smells Like Teen Spirit", as well as the music videos for the Green Day album American Idiot.
 During filming for the second video, band members Gerard Way and Bob Bryar were injured.
 Way suffered torn ligaments in his ankle, and Bryar suffered third-degree burns on his hands and legs.
 Consequently, the band was forced to cancel a few tour dates.

-On August 22, 2006, the band played a special one-off show at the 1,800-capacity London Hammersmith Palais.
+On August 22, 2006, the band played a special one-off show at the 1,800-capacity Hammersmith Palais in London.
 The show was sold out in 15 minutes.
 Later during the show, the album title was confirmed.
-The band were bottled during a performance at the Reading Festival by fans of the band Slayer, who performed before them at the festival; Way later described it as their "greatest victory as a show".
+The band was bottled during a performance at the Reading Festival by fans of the band Slayer, who performed before them at the festival; Way later described it as their "greatest victory as a show".